For moderate to severe patients 12+ years not adequately controlled with other systemic drugs, including biologics.1

 CV=cardiovascular; VTE=venous thromboembolic events.

-RINVOQ WAS STUDIED IN PATIENTS 12-75 YEARS OLD WITH VARIOUS COMORBIDITIES10
+RINVOQ WAS STUDIED IN PATIENTS 12-75 YEARS OLD WITH VARIOUS COMORBIDITIES

->50% had at least 1 CV risk factork
+>50% had at least 1 CV risk factora

 >30% were current or former smokers